dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 or whether it was specifically configured not to record it.

-For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in RFC1035 **ref) or it may not.
+For the case of unrecognised OPCODES the message may be parsable (for example, if it has a format similar enough to the one described in [@!RFC1035]) or it may not.
 Similarly for unrecognised RR types the RDATA can still be stored, but the collector will not be able to process it to remove, for example, name compression pointers.